Parasites in food

 - Five keys to safer food – World Health Organization (WHO)

-2018 EFSA reviews methods for detection, identification and tracing of three parasites that may be transmitted through food – Cryptosporidium spp.,Toxoplasma gondii, and Echinococcus spp.
-Experts also review literature on foodborne pathways, examine information on occurrence in foods, and investigate possible control measures along the food chain.
+EFSA reviews methods for detection, identification and tracing of three parasites that may be transmitted through food – Cryptosporidium spp.,Toxoplasma gondii, and Echinococcus spp.
+Experts also review literature on foodborne pathways, examine information on occurrence The fact or frequency of something (e.g. a disease or deficiency in a population) happening. in foods, and investigate possible control measures along the food chain.

-EFSA provides independent scientific advice and scientific assistance by collecting and analysing data on the prevalence of parasites in the food chain as well as by assessing the risks posed by these parasites and advising on control and mitigation options.
+EFSA provides independent scientific advice and scientific assistanceby collecting and analysing data on the prevalence The proportion of a population found to have a condition. of parasites in the food chain as well as by assessing the risks posed by these parasites and advising on control and mitigation options.

 EFSA’s findings are used by risk managers in the EU and the Member States to help inform policy, and to support the setting of control measures.